 Welcome to our class page.

-This term we will be studying rivers and asking the question 'What is a river?'
-In order to answer our key question we will study a range of different topics to further our understanding of these mighty water sources.
-For example:
+This term we will be studying World War II and asking the questions, 'What was life like for children during the Second World War?' and 'Who was Hugh Thomson?'
+In order to answer our key questions, we will complete a series of enquiry led lessons focusing on a broad range of different topics to held broaden our understanding of this key point in history.
+Examples of these enquiries are;

-Here are some ideas for extra work you could do together at home to help your child have a deeper understanding of rivers and local geography.
+Also, here are some ideas for extra work you could do together at home to help your child have a broader understanding of WWII.

 Mr Silk and Mrs Reynolds Smith

 In English we will be writing explanation texts, newspaper reports, myths, poetry, non-chronological reports and other fictional creations.